THE GREAT COMMISSION

 Speaking to believers:

-For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
+For the wages of sin [done by a Christian] is death, but the gift of God [for acting righteously] is eternal life in Christ Jesus our Lord.
 (Romans 6:23)

 The above verse in context means that if a Christian does not choose to become the slave of righteousness he or she will die spiritually.